evgenyneu/evgenii.com/blog/_posts/2015-12-12-sharing-keychain-in-ios.md

 let queryDelete: [String: AnyObject] = [
-  kSecClass as String: kSecClassGenericPassword, kSecAttrAccount as String: itemKey, kSecAttrAccessGroup as String: keychainAccessGroupName ]
+  kSecClass as String: kSecClassGenericPassword, kSecAttrAccount as String: itemKey as AnyObject, kSecAttrAccessGroup as String: keychainAccessGroupName as AnyObject ]

-let resultCodeDelete = SecItemDelete(queryDelete as CFDictionaryRef)
+let resultCodeDelete = SecItemDelete(queryDelete as CFDictionary)

 if resultCodeDelete != noErr {
   print("Error deleting from Keychain: \(resultCodeDelete)")